FederationOfEgalitarianCommunities/FECWebsite/docs/api/core.rst

 This package contains files used throughout the application, or those that are too general to fit into any other package(like the template overrides).

-core.utils module
+fec.utils module
 -----------------

-.. automodule:: core.utils
+.. automodule:: fec.utils
     :members:
     :undoc-members:
     :show-inheritance:

-core.templatetags.core_filters module
+fec.templatetags.core_filters module
 --------------------------------------

-.. automodule:: core.templatetags.core_filters
+.. automodule:: fec.templatetags.core_filters
     :members:
     :undoc-members:
     :show-inheritance: